Bhuvanesh-Suresh/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.
-No.  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+# Ex.No: 6.1 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
 ### DATE:

+### Name: BHUVANESH S R
+### Register Number: 212223240017

 ## AIM:
 ### To simulate the Pre Processing for 3D printing.